 If you’re interested in using a suppressor on your Glock, you’re going to need a threaded barrel.
 Simply put, the silencer attaches to the threaded barrel, and without one, you can’t use a suppressor.
 But the Glock doesn’t come with a threaded barrel, requiring an aftermarket purchase.
 Let’s take a look at the advantages and disadvantages of a threaded barrel, as well as the best options on the market today.

-Best Glock 19 Threaded Barrels Comparison Chart
+Comparison of the Best Glock 19 Threaded Barrels

 Pros and Cons of Threaded Barrels